Northwest Public Broadcasting

-Northwest Public Broadcasting is the public radio and public television service of Washington State University.
+Northwest Public Broadcasting (NWPB) is the public radio and public television service of Washington State University.
 It is an affiliate of National Public Radio, Public Radio Exchange and American Public Media.
 It operates 19 radio stations and 13 translators across Washington state, Oregon, and Idaho, and provides coverage to parts of British Columbia.
 The network broadcasts public radio news, talk, entertainment, classical music, jazz, and folk music.
 Station programming is separated into two main program streams, "NPR News" and "NPR & Classical Music", with simulcast periods during Morning Edition, All Things Considered, Weekend Edition and Weekend All Things Considered.
-Since November 2013, Northwest Public Broadcasting also operates a 24-hour jazz station, KJEM 89.9, broadcasting in the Pullman and Moscow area.
+Since November 2013, Northwest Public Broadcasting also operates a 24-hour jazz station, KJEM (89.9 FM), broadcasting in the Pullman and Moscow area.
+NWPB also operates two PBS member television stations, KWSU-TV (channel 10) in Pullman and KTNW (channel 31) in Richland.

-NWPB headquarters are in the Murrow College of Communications on the WSU campus, with satellite studios at WSU Tri-Cities' campus in Richland, the University of Idaho campus in Moscow, Idaho and studio offices in Tacoma and Wenatchee.
+NWPB headquarters are in the Murrow College of Communications on the WSU campus, with satellite studios at WSU Tri-Cities' campus in Richland, the University of Idaho campus in Moscow, Idaho, and studio offices in Tacoma and Wenatchee.

 History

-WSU has a long history in broadcasting, dating to 1908 when it was known as Washington State College.
-NWPB's flagship station, KWSU 1250 in Pullman signed on December 10, 1922 as KFAE and became KWSC (for Washington State College) in 1925.
+WSU, which originated in 1908 as Washington State College, has a long history in broadcasting.
+NWPB's flagship station, KWSU (1250 AM) in Pullman, signed on December 10, 1922, as KFAE and became KWSC (for Washington State College) in 1925.
 For many years, it served a large portion of the Pacific Northwest.
 It became KWSU on March 1, 1969, ten years after Washington State attained university status.
 Edward R. Murrow began his career at the station, as did Keith Jackson and Barry Serafin.
 KWSU was a charter member of NPR, and was one of the 90 stations that carried the inaugural broadcast of All Things Considered in 1971.